jakubgt/homelab-vault-gen/README.md

     * **Diceware Mode:** Specifically utilizes the full 7,776-word EFF Large Wordlist.
 * **Character Class Guarantees & Custom Symbols:** Enforces enterprise-grade security by **guaranteeing** that at least one character from every selected set (Uppercase, Lowercase, Numbers, Symbols) is included in every generated password.
     * Includes a **Custom Symbol Pool** input and a **"Safe Symbols" Toggle** to quickly filter out characters commonly rejected by legacy systems (e.g., brackets, quotes).
-* **Advanced Entropy & Crack-Time Meter:** Accurately calculates true bit-entropy using the following formula:
+* **Advanced Entropy & Crack-Time Meter:** Calculates bit-entropy from charset size and length:
   $$H = L \cdot \log_{2}(N)$$
   Where $L$ is length and $N$ is the charset size.
+For passphrase mode the meter deliberately rounds **conservative** (it does not count entropy an attacker could infer from the visible output structure), so the displayed number is a floor, not a ceiling.
 The meter dynamically displays plain-English **Strength Classifications** and estimates **Time to Crack** (based on a modern cracking speed of 100 billion guesses per second).
 * **Paranoid Mode & Memory Wiping:**
     * **Visual Privacy:** Blurs the password on-screen until hovered.
     * **Auto-Clear:** Automatically clears the DOM and resets results if you switch browser tabs, minimize, or close the window.
     * **Zero-Persistence:** Disables all `localStorage` saving while active to ensure no trace of your activity remains.
 * **Strict Content Security Policy (CSP):** Full architectural separation of HTML, CSS, and JS allows for a total ban on `'unsafe-inline'` executions and external calls.
 * **Persistent Settings:** When Paranoid Mode is inactive, the app securely remembers your preferred theme, auto-clear timer, and character toggles.
-* **Precision Length Controls:** Features a dual-sync manual numeric input and full-width slider, allowing for exact character or word counts from 4 to 128.
+* **Precision Length Controls:** Features a manual numeric input and full-width slider for exact counts — characters (4–128) in password mode, words in passphrase (3–20) and username (1–10) modes.

 ---